danparizher/Pax-Academia/cogs/README.md

 The PubChem cog implements the `chemsearch` slash command, used to search chemsitry databases for compunds.

-Builds and embed with compund details and returns an error if compound is not found.
+Builds and embed with compound details and returns an error if compound is not found.

 ## Rules